miles-w-3/BoardGames/README.md

 * Added info to the bottom of the screen with current turn, piece score, and room for an information message
   * Added score and current turn tracking with model and controller
 * Simplified move logic with new currentTurn abstraction, improved movement in/out of check tracking
-  * Added detection for...
+  * Added detection for checkmate, ending the game
+  *

 ## Needed Gameplay features
 *(in order of importance)*
-* force a side to move out of check
-* Add detection for checkmate
 * Add detection for stalemate
 * Add casteling
 * Add queening
-* Add en passant
+* Add en passant?
+* Research other chess particularities that should be added?

 ## Future interface features
-*once gameplay features are done - not in any particular order*
+*once gameplay features have been finished - not in any particular order*
+* Move counter ("Checkmated in 5 moves")
 * Timer
-* Current side moving indicator
-* Captured pieces indicator and score
+* Captured pieces addon to score
 * Toggle flipping the board based on turn

 ## In the future...
-* Checkers
-* What next?
+* Checkers?